lu-group/mixed-precision-sciml/README.md

 # Mixed Precision Scientific Machine Learning

-The data and code for the paper [TODO input link once it comes out](https://...).
+The source code and data for the article [TODO input link once it comes out](https://...).

 ## Data